 The Saga Of The Greenlanders And Erikson’s Journey To North America

 There are two different accounts of Erikson’s arrival in North America.
 One account described in Erik the Red’s Saga asserts that Erikson was blown off course in the Atlantic while sailing back home from Norway and that he accidentally landed on American shores.

 The Saga of the Greenlanders, meanwhile, explains how the Viking’s voyage to North America was no mistake.
 As the story goes, Erikson had heard of the unexplored continent from an Icelandic trader named Bjarni Herjólfsson, who stumbled upon it a decade earlier while miscalculating a voyage to Greenland.

 However, Herjólfsson never disembarked, which would give Erikson the hypothetical chance to be the first European to reach North America.
 In The Saga of the Greenlanders account, Erikson bought Herjólfsson’s ship, organized a 35-person crew, and successfully retraced the trader’s route.

 They then landed in a wooded area that they named Markland or “Forest Land,” which was likely Labrador, and finally set up base at Leifsbúdir or “Leif’s Booths,” which was probably somewhere on the northern tip of Newfoundland.

 The band of Vikings was said to have ventured south where they encountered an exciting place full of timber and grapes.
 Here they named the land “Vinland,” or Wine Land.
 Erikson and his men reportedly spent the whole winter there, luxuriating in the weather, exploring the meadows, and feasting on salmon and grapes.

 The saga ends as the Vikings return to Greenland — with timber and grapes in tow.

 Little is known for sure about Leif Erikson’s later life, although the last mentions of him alive in writing date to 1019 A.D., with his status of chieftain passing to his son in 1025 A.D.

 Meanwhile, Erik the Red’s Saga recounts Leif Erikson’s purported discovery in a different way.

-Leif Erikson’s Journey According To Erik The Red’s Saga — And The Archaeological Evidence
+When Leif Erikson Discovered America, According To Erik The Red’s Saga And The Archaeological Evidence